CZ-NIC/knot/doc/reference.rst

 for zones.

-If multiple are specified, private keys for signing are looked for in all of them, but newly generated keys are stored in the first one in the specified order.
+If multiple are specified, private keys for signing are looked for in all of them, but newly generated keys are stored in the first one (or the first one with :ref:`keystore_ksk-only` off in case of a new ZSK) in the specified order.

 ..
 NOTE::
    If multiple keystores are configured and a zone is being restored